Licensing Guides

 Table of Contents

-1. License Requirements for Electricians in Minnesota
+1. Licensing Requirements for Electrical Contractors in Minnesota

 3. How to Become an Electrician in Minnesota